htwangtw/nixtract/README.md

 }
 ```

-Then, you can iteratively call niimasker using a for-loop (python example shown):
+Then, you can iteratively call nixtract using a for-loop (python example shown):

 ```python
 import subprocess